 A company CEO or owner embarking on either a business acquisition or sale should possess at least a general understanding of critical transaction areas and considerations.

-From a seller’s perspective, an in-depth knowledge of the company’s financial, legal and operational structure can be very helpful in tailoring the otherwise boiler-plate representations and warranties that will comprise a portion of the Purchase and Sale Agreement.
+From a seller’s perspective, an in-depth knowledge of the company’s financial, legal, and operational structure can be very helpful in tailoring the otherwise boiler-plate representations and warranties that will comprise a portion of the Purchase and Sale Agreement.
+(An additional process consideration is the amount of post-due diligence time and effort required to complete the transaction.)

-In the sale of many businesses, a significant amount of documentation either directly or indirectly forms part of the Purchase and Sale Agreement and must therefore be compiled and organized in order to finalize the transaction.
-This represents another area where the presence of finance and accounting resources with prior transaction experience may be of great benefit in consummating a transaction.
+In the sale of many businesses, a significant amount of documentation either directly or indirectly forms part of the Purchase and Sale Agreement and must therefore be compiled and organized to finalize the transaction.
+This represents another area where the presence of finance and accounting leadership with prior transaction experience may be of great benefit in completing the transaction.

 FINANCIAL BUYERS